-To find broken links on your website, open your Google Search Console and select the relevant property.
+To find broken links on your website, open your Google Search Console, and select the relevant property.
 Go to Index > Coverage.
 Select the Excluded filter and click on Not Found (404) to get a list of 404 errors Google bots have detected while crawling your website.
 In the top right corner of the list, you will find a button to download all the errors in a CSV file or Google Sheets document.

 Second method – Online Broken Links Checkers

 Another way to find broken links is by using online broken links checkers.
-All you need to do is enter your website home page URL and submit the search and you’ll get a list of broken links.
+All you need to do is enter your website home page URL and submit the search, and you’ll get a list of broken links.

-Two of our favourites are:
+Two of our favorites are:

 Third method – using plugins

 Finally, you can also install a plugin like Broken Link Checker that helps you monitor all broken links and missing images on your website.
-If it comes across any broken links, you will be instantly notified from your WordPress admin dashboard and email.
+If it comes across any broken links, you will get instantly notified from your WordPress admin dashboard and email.